 Besides that savings, you will also save a considerable amount of money that would go to fees and penalties in a foreclosure.
 Avoiding foreclosure by selling short, however, is not a simple process.
 The bank may expect you to find a potential buyer before it even approves your application.
 If the bank does not make you find a buyer in advance, it will still have to approve the deal before it can go through.
 This can make the sale much harder.
 As most buyers see buying a house in foreclosure as a risky and unappealing prospect.
 Who wants to spend all the time and energy getting financing while knowing that they may not be allowed to buy the house in the end?
 It’s a lot to ask of a buyer, and you might not find one who is willing to do that.

 Avoid Foreclosure By Selling Fast

-Selling your house as an alternative to foreclosure doesn’t have to be difficult when you already have an experienced buyer on the line.
+Selling your house fast as an alternative to foreclosure doesn’t have to be difficult when you already have an experienced buyer on the line.
 Osborne Homes has been buying California houses that are in danger of foreclosure since 2009.
 We are a locally-owned real estate investment company who understands the foreclosure process and knows how stressful it is for you.
 That’s why we act fast—often giving you a cash offer within 48 hours. because we can do this, unlike typical homebuyers.
 We don’t have to wait for bank financing.
 We have money in hand to buy your house.
 If you are underwater and your property is worth less than the mortgage.
 We can help you work with your bank on a short sale.